-You can access a LOB instance using the following techniques:
+You can access a LOB instance with several techniques.

-Support for columns that use LOB datatypes is built into many SQL functions.
-This support enables you to use SQL semantics to access LOB columns in SQL.
+The support for columns that use LOB data types that is built into many SQL functions enables you to use SQL semantics to access LOB columns.
 In most cases, you can use the same SQL semantics on a LOB column that you would use on a

 You can select a LOB directly into

-RAW buffers using the LONG-to-LOB API in OCI and PL/SQL.
+RAW buffers using LONG-to-LOB APIs in OCI and PL/SQL interfaces.
 In the following PL/SQL example,

 ad_finaltext is selected into a